La Cala Golf Resort, Costa del Sol

 18 most beautiful golf holes in Europe

 Prince’s forms part of a majestic trio of courses that occupy one of the greatest stretches of golfing coastline in Britain.
-Despite playing host to the Open Championship, the links is one of the UK’s best kept secrets.
+Despite not playing host to the Open Championship, the links is one of the UK’s best kept secrets.